cescwang85/EQUAL/README.md

 # Introduction for R package EQUAL
 We develop an Efficient admm algorithm via the QUAdratic Loss (EQUAL) for precision matrix estimation.
+The computation complexity for each iteration of the algorithm is linear in both the sample size (n) and the number of parameters (p^2).

 This is my first R package and welcome any comments or suggestions.

 # References
-Cheng Wang and Binyan Jiang. "[An efficient ADMM algorithm for high dimensional precision matrix estimation via penalized quadratic loss.](https://arxiv.org/abs/1811.04545)" arXiv preprint arXiv:1811.04545 (2018).
+Cheng Wang and Binyan Jiang.
+"An efficient ADMM algorithm for high dimensional precision matrix estimation via penalized quadratic loss", 2019+.  [(arxiv)](https://arxiv.org/abs/1811.04545)".

-## Getting Started
+# Getting Started
 These instructions will give you a toy example for implementing the package.

-### Prerequisites
+## Prerequisites
-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.
+The key functions of the package is writing in C++ supported by the great Rcpp package.
+So, make sure your OS can complies C++ code.
+For example,  you should install Rtools under Windows and Xcode under MacOS.
+After that, the following R packages are also necessary.

 ```
 install.packages("MASS")